Thumb Planes: Norris, Spiers, Kerr, Holland, Buck and Others

 Thumb/Chariot plane, with bed filled with lead.

 Two Thumb/Chariot hybrid planes, found together, 5″ long with 1 1/4″ irons.
+Also with variations.

 Two Thumb/Chariot planes, showing tight mouth on unmarked plane.
+Plane on left has a bed of lead.

 The following craftsman made English Thumb plane was found with a 3/32″ steel rod for a bridge.
 I took the liberty of modifying it, using offcuts of kingwood from a larger project.
 I added an overstuffed front infill, a Buck type bridge (curved, with Cupid’s Bow), with 3/16″ steel rod, and a rounded nib on the iron for adjustment.
 The one-off gunmetal casting is completely solid from the rear edge of the mouth to the edge of the heel.
 The concept of making these English Thumb planes as heavy as possible appears to have been put into relatively common practice.
 As common as thumb planes are, anyway.